Many People Don't Know The Oldest Oil-Producing Well In The World Is Located In West Virginia

-Wait.
-Say what?!
-Did you know oldest oil well in West Virginia is also the oldest in the world?
+If you’re a fan of West Virginia history, it can feel like you’re always discovering something new.
+Did you know the oldest oil well in West Virginia is also the oldest oil well in the world?
 When many outsiders think of our state, they immediately think of coal, not oil.
 However, many people who grew up in The Mountain State remember our fathers, brothers, and grandfathers working in either the oil or coal industry.
-West Virginia has a long history of producing both commodities — but one of those histories may be much longer than most realize.
-Prepare to explore West Virginia’s history, because this surprising story will show you a side of our state you probably haven’t seen before.
+West Virginia has a long history of producing both commodities – but one of those histories may be much longer than most realize.
+Prepare to take a trip back through West Virginia history, because this surprising story will show you a side of our state you probably haven’t seen before.

 Admittedly, there was well activity in Poland around this same time.
 However, the oldest oil well in West Virginia is still regarded by many to be the oldest in the world.
 It has a rich and fascinating history that delights visitors to this day.
 Have you ever paid it a visit?
 Tell us about your experience in the comments!